codysharma/codysharma/README.md

 I'm most intrigued by systems-level problems and how to best improve the experience of users.
-My current project will integrate a Mapbox map with geographic info stored in a local database tied to user login as a way to practice data visualization.
+My current project is to create a web scraper with Selenium or something similar.

 [Personal website](https://codysharma.github.io/me/)